TestOrgPleaseIgnore/node/doc/api/process.markdown

 argument, the code the process is exiting with.

-This event is only emitted when Node.js exits explicitly by process.exit() or implicitly by the event loop draining.
+This event is only emitted when Node.js exits explicitly by process.exit() or implicitly by the event loop draining..

 Example of listening for `'exit'`: